 - Garden hoses

 Household Hazardous Waste

-The Veolia Colorado Recycling Center is available to Adams county residents year-round, by appointment only.
+The Veolia Colorado Recycling Center is available to Adams County residents year-round by appointment only.
 Fees may apply.
-Please click here for more information on what Veolia can accept, hours of operation, fees, and to make an online appointment.
+Visit the Veolia website for more information on what Veolia can accept, hours of operation, and fees, or to make an online appointment.

-If you are trying to dispose of a mattress and/or box spring, please check out Spring Back Colorado Mattess Recycling.
+If you are trying to dispose of a mattress and/or box spring, please check out Spring Back Colorado Mattress Recycling.
 They make disposing of your mattress easy and simple.
-You can drop your end-of-life mattress and/or box springs at the Denver warehouse or schedule a home pick-up.
-Click here to be taken directly to their website, or for more information please call 720-515-1328.
+Drop your end-of-life mattress and/or box springs at the Denver warehouse or schedule a home pick-up.
+Visit the Spring Back website, or for more information, please call 720-515-1328.
 Fees do apply.

 Recycle Cooking Oil

-The city of Thornton and Recycoil offer a cooking oil recycling program that is easy to use, environmentally friendly, and is offered year-round.
-This type of recycling is very important to our community because the recycled oil is used in the production of biofuels, keeping it out of area landfills and Thornton's sewer system.
+The city of Thornton offers a cooking oil recycling program that is easy to use, environmentally friendly, and is offered year-round.
+This type of recycling is critical to our community because the recycled oil is used in the production of biofuels, keeping it out of area landfills and Thornton’s sewer system.

-Residents can drop-off used cooking oil, in one gallon, sealed plastic containers only, at Thornton’s Infrastructure Maintenance Center, 12450 Washington Street, Monday through Friday from 8 a.m. to 5 p.m., excluding major holidays.
-Please use the front door entrance to the IMC building located just off of Washington Street.
+Residents can drop off used cooking oil in one-gallon, sealed plastic containers only at Thornton’s Infrastructure Maintenance Center, 12450 Washington Street, Monday through Friday from 8 a.m. to 5 p.m., excluding major holidays.
+Please use the front door entrance to the IMC building just off Washington Street.

-This service is for residents only and cooking oil from businesses and restaurants will not be accepted.
-Commercial businesses can contact Recycoil at 303-544-1500.
+This service is for residents only, and cooking oil from businesses and restaurants will not be accepted.